sswam/allemande/doc/README-allemande.md

 <details>
 <summary>
-We offer extremely affordable AI consulting and software development.
-The first consult is free.
-This is a <i>limited time offer</i>, while we get the business up and running.
-See my website for details: <a href="https://sam.ucm.dev/">sam.ucm.dev</a>.
+We offer affordable AI consulting and software development.
+The first consult is free, and ongoing consulting is available for between $50 and $500/month, depending on your needs.
+Please "Contact Us" from our website <a href="htttp://allemande.ai">allemande.ai</a> to take advantage of this offer.
 </summary>
 <br>
 <p>(GPT-4 tries to help me sell this...)</p>